oracle-devrel/oci-arch-queue-oke-demo/oke-consumer/readme.md

 #### Deploying the Consumer

-To deploy your consumer image in OKE cluster , you will have to execute following command
+To deploy your consumer image in OKE cluster , you will have to execute following command . ( More Details here [Create a Secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line))
 > *kubectl create secret docker-registry queueoke-secret --docker-server='\<repo name\>' --docker-username='\<user name\>' --docker-password='\<password\>' --docker-email=\<email id\>*

 The secret will be used by OKE to pull image from container registry.